Thyroid medications — the dosing that requires precision

 The interaction with supplements is worth emphasizing because so many older adults take them.
 Calcium, iron, and magnesium supplements all reduce thyroid absorption.
 Some herbal supplements affect how the body processes thyroid hormone.
 Coffee and caffeine affect absorption slightly.
 None of these make thyroid medication impossible, but they require attention to timing and coordination with the doctor.

 Your role in medication management includes knowing what other supplements your parent takes.
-When they see their doctor, you might need to remind them to mention everything.
+When they see their doctor, you may need to remind them to mention everything.
 Older adults sometimes don't think supplements are important enough to mention, or they forget they're taking them.
 You can help ensure the doctor has complete information.

 The stability that most people eventually achieve on thyroid medication is worth the initial complexity.
-Once the dose is right, once your elder feels like themselves again, once they have energy and their weight stabilizes, it becomes clear why this precision matters.
+Once the dose is right, once your parent feels like themselves again, once they have energy and their weight stabilizes, it becomes clear why this precision matters.

 Read more